leehaney254/library_management_backend/README.md

 To run the app you need:

 - A code editor
-- A browser
-- Install Nodejs
-- Install Ruby
+- Install Python
+- App to test API's (i.e postman, insomnia)
-- Install Rails
+- Install Postgress

 ### Setup